CristianCala/FlaskTest/README.md

 # FlaskTest
-This a Repo for testing with flask and eslinting sintax tools Un repositorio para pruebas con flask y herramientas de sintaxis de eslinting
+-This a Repo for testing with flask and eslinting sintax tools -Un repositorio para pruebas con flask y herramientas de sintaxis de eslinting